necl9/MauseBad/README.md

 # MauseBad
 A small Windows script to replace your mouse with keystrokes - Vim style.
+Free and open source.
+...Obviously.
+I mean it's a script.

+I've seen some ideas and examples on the net - and it looked intriguing.
+I wanted to try how it would feel to not take my hands off of keyboard at all.
+That interruption always annoyed me.
+But what I found on the net was either not the way I liked, not on Windows, or paywalled.
+So I did it for myself.
+And since the script already done, why not share it, right?
+Just keep in mind that it's first and foremost the script that I did for myself.

 # Dependancies:
 AutoHotkey v2.0 or later.